Cut Down Wear and Tear

 Be on the Lookout for Cancer

 Pain isn’t a symptom early on, so you need to see your dentist regularly for checkups.
-He can look for any problems and treat them early.
+They can look for any problems and treat them early.
 Warning signs may include sores, red or white patches, and any long-lasting changes in your mouth.